Esri/offline-editor-js/README.md

 offline-editor-js
 =================

-JavaScript toolkit for using the ArcGIS API for JavaScript offline.
+A prototype JavaScript toolkit for using the ArcGIS API for JavaScript offline.
 It manages both editing and tiles in an offline mode.
 It's still a work-in-progress so if you have suggestions open an issue or if you want to make a pull request we welcome your proposed modifications.

+*IMPORTANT:* If you want a full, robust offline solution then you should be using our ArcGIS Runtime SDKs for .NET, WPF, Java, iOS, Android and Qt.

 This repo contains the following libraries: